DhuJUICE/Encryption-Project/README.md

 # Encryption-Project
- Encryption Program to encrypt and decrypt your private files using Python
+ Encryption Program to encrypt and decrypt your private files using Python This is a small scale encryption program that me and a small team of students built.

  First ensure that python's tkinter is working by trying:
  "import tkinter"